rubyforgood/2020-Remote/README.md

 # 2020 Ruby For Good - Remote

+We do most of our coordination and planning for our projects on slack.
+Grab an invite to our slack channel [here](https:\\rubyforgood.herokuapp.com).
+After joining slack ping `polly`, `sean`, `tundal45`, `MK McKenzie`, `jtu` or one of the slack contacts below with any questions on projects that could use some assistance.
+Or just jump to their repos and look for open issues!

 ### CASA

 Each day 8,775 incidents of child abuse and neglect are reported nationwide and approximately 1,188 children are removed from their homes and placed in foster care or residential treatment centers.
 Today, at least three children will die as a result of abuse and neglect.
 Though awareness of this national issue is increasing, it is important to remember that abuse and neglect effects all communities.